Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-single.md

 To provide a well-structured and useful response, we'll format the product data:

 1. Include basic product information (ID, name, description, price, etc.)
-2. Add calculated fields like discounted price
-3. Structure related data (metal, category, discount) as nested objects
+2. Structure related data (metal, gemstone, style) as nested objects
-4. Format gemstone information with calculated values
-5. Include review information with customer details
-6. Add summary fields like average rating and total gemstone value
+3. Add calculated fields like total value (based on metal price per gram and gemstone price per carat)

 This structured response makes it easier for clients to display product details without needing to make additional API calls or perform complex calculations.